MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

-It is a sequence of frequently occurring random events whose purpose is to check and possibly change the \emph{state of activation} of a Th cell.
+\paragraph*{Th cell activation control process} It is a sequence of frequently occurring random events whose purpose is to check and possibly change the \emph{state of activation} of a Th cell.
 A Th cell can be in a state of \emph{activated} or \emph{non-activated}.
-This process checks if this Th cell has received interleukin of type 1 in a critical period of time before this check.
+This process checks if this Th cell has received danger signal in a critical period of time before this check.
 If the result of this check is ``yes'', then the Th cell is set to ``activated'' (stress=1); otherwise it is set to ``non-activated'' (stress=0).

-An ``activated'' Th cell starts an \emph{interleukin of type 2} sending process.
+An ``activated'' Th cell starts an interleukin secreting process.
 This process is a signal of its activated state for ``activated'' B cells in its environment.
-We use the symbolic names ``interleukin of type 1 or 2'' in this paper, without specifying the exact type of these interleukins.
+We use the symbolic names ``interleukins'' in this paper, without specifying the exact type of these interleukins.

 An ``activated'' Th cell begins \emph{cell division of intermediate kind}.
-Division of the intermediate kind is different from the weak or strong kind, see below.
+Division of the intermediate kind is different from the weak or strong kind.
+In the CRS model we use only division of the strong kind.